jamesETF/ethicalfrenchienew/content/blog/french-bulldog-care-13-best-dog-food-brands.md

 +++
 author = "James Harrison III"
-categories = ["Best Food For French Bulldogs", "August", "2019", "Frenchie Dog Food"] date = "2019-08-05T00:00:00-04:00" description = "Best Food for French Bulldog puppies and adults in 2019.
-These dog food brands are high quality and not related to the recent link between diet and DCM." display_categories = true display_date = true fragment = "blog" page_type = "Blog" summary = "Best Food Brands for French Bulldogs that will keep your Frenchie healthy and thriving." title = "Here is The Best Food For a French Bulldog - 2019 Edition" [asset]
+categories = ["Best Food For French Bulldogs", "August", "Frenchie Dog Food"] date = "2019-08-05T00:00:00-04:00" description = "Best Food for French Bulldog puppies and adults in 2019.
+These dog food brands are high quality and not related to the recent link between diet and DCM." display_categories = true display_date = true fragment = "blog" page_type = "blog" summary = "Best Food Brands for French Bulldogs that will keep your Frenchie healthy and thriving." title = "Here is The Best Food For a French Bulldog - 2019 Edition" [asset]